-Epic Games and Tim Sweeney took to social media this week to push back against widespread reports characterizing the CEO as fully silenced following the settlement of the Epic Games vs. Google antitrust lawsuit, which concluded on March 3 after five years of legal battles.
+Epic Games and CEO Tim Sweeney spent this week correcting the record on social media after multiple reports mischaracterized the scope of restrictions placed on Sweeney following the Epic Games vs. Google antitrust settlement, which wrapped up on March 3 after five years in court.

 What the Settlement Actually Says

-The settlement's term sheet includes a "Cessation of advocacy against Google Play" clause, which bars Epic Games and Sweeney from criticizing Google's app store policies, distribution practices, and fees until 2032.
-Publications including Gizmodo and The Verge initially reported the clause in broader terms, suggesting Sweeney had signed away his right to criticize or disparage Google in any capacity.
+The settlement's term sheet includes a "Cessation of advocacy against Google Play" clause that prevents Epic Games and Sweeney from publicly criticizing Google's app store policies, distribution practices, and fee structures until 2032.
+Early coverage framed this more broadly, implying Sweeney had agreed to silence himself on Google entirely.

-Steve Allison, VP at Epic Games, responded directly to Gizmodo's post on X: "Umm – no, very wrong click bait take.
+Steve Allison, VP at Epic Games, responded directly on X: "Umm – no, very wrong click bait take.
 Epic and Tim agreed to not criticize Google related to app store distribution and fees.
 All other topics are still on the table and criticism is fair game!"

-The official Epic Games Newsroom account echoed the same message, stating: "Epic and Tim agreed to not criticize Google related to app store distribution and fees.
+The official Epic Games Newsroom account posted the same message: "Epic and Tim agreed to not criticize Google related to app store distribution and fees.
 All other topics are still on the table and criticism is fair game."

-Sweeney himself published what he described as the "partially redacted" agreement on X, pointing to the specific language: Epic Games "will not advocate for further changes to the Google policies and practices that are the subject of this Term Sheet and/or the Long-Form Agreement."
+Sweeney posted what he called a "partially redacted" version of the agreement on X, highlighting the specific language: Epic Games "will not advocate for further changes to the Google policies and practices that are the subject of this Term Sheet and/or the Long-Form Agreement."

 Sweeney's Take, In His Own Words

-Sweeney also made clear he has no objection to the terms he signed: "We signed up for all that.
+Sweeney also said he has no issue with the terms he signed: "We signed up for all that.
 We agree with all of that.
 We settled on that, and we're not going to criticize it.
 If we were, I'd be criticizing myself, because I agree to all of this."

-Here's the thing, though: the clause does meaningfully restrict one of Sweeney's most prominent public positions.
-He has spent years vocally attacking app store fees and distribution policies at both Google and Apple, famously calling them "gangster-style" businesses.
-That specific line of criticism is now off the table until 2032.
+But the clause does silence one of Sweeney's most visible public stances.
+He spent years attacking app store fees and distribution policies at both Google and Apple, famously calling them "gangster-style" businesses.
+That exact criticism is now off-limits until 2032.

 Sweeney posts settlement language